Nagajyothichinta/PCA-Demonstrate-Matrix-transposition-on-shared-memory/README.md

 Save and execute the program.
 ## Program
 ```
-DEVELOPED BY : VALASAREDDY PALLAVI
+DEVELOPED BY :Chintha.Nagajyothi
-REGISTER NO : 212221240059
+REGISTER NO : 212221230015
 ```
 ```